subham-71/Cycle-Theft-Detection/README.md

 **Anomaly Analysis**:

 - The `detect_anomalies` method in `inference.py` identifies heightened periods based on anomaly scores.
 We also have a separate `detect_anomalies.py` for analysing the trends.
+The results containing the suspicious periods are stored in the `anomalies.json` file under the results folder.

 ## GitHub Repository Structure